Elf (musical)

-Elf is a musical based on the motion picture of the same name, with a score by Matthew Sklar and Chad Beguelin.
-The book is adapted by Bob Martin and Thomas Meehan from the 2003 film.
-The musical ran on Broadway in the Christmas seasons of 2010–11 and 2012–13, in the West End in the 2015–16 season, and has also toured extensively, often during the Christmas holiday season.
+Elf is a musical based on the 2003 motion picture, with a score by Matthew Sklar and Chad Beguelin.
+The book is adapted by Bob Martin and Thomas Meehan from the film.

+The musical premiered on Broadway in the Christmas season of 2010 and was revived in 2012 and 2024.
+It played in London's West End in 2015, 2022, 2023 and is set to return in 2025, and it has toured extensively in English-speaking countries, often during the Christmas holiday season.